IKIAM-NPLab/I_guayusa_volatilome/Spectral_Deconvolution.md

                      analysis.time = c(3.1,50))
 ```

-To carry out a process in parallel we use the “future” package, which
+To carry out a process in parallel, we use the “future” package, which
 allows us to execute tasks in parallel, improving efficiency and
 processing speed simultaneously.